Erisa/Cliptok/README.md

 Scam message parts continue to be available at [Lists/scams.txt](Lists/scams.txt) and you are free to contribute to those.
 Do not contribute scam domains, we don't need them.

-If you have questions about this, reach out to `Moderator's mail` on https://discord.gg/microsoft and ask for Erisa, citing this README as a source.
+If you have questions about this, reach out to `Moderators' mail` on https://discord.gg/microsoft and ask for Erisa, citing this README as a source.
 Do not Direct Message me unless we are friends or you are sponsoring me on GitHub.

 ## Configuration
 If you're using the bot on the Microsoft Community Discord server, the configuration should be fairly simple since the default configuration values are filled in for you.